JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 Don't skimp on any of these steps just because they take a while; don't figure that you'll get back to them later.
 The goal is to ensure that you protect your digital investments from problems _before_ you make any real investments.

-### Adversaries
+### Threats

-This process in this basic scenario has been optimized to avoid risks from ten adversaries listed below — simplified by not addressing the risks of all possible adversaries (over 25+).
-In particular, these adversaries were the ones selected as most likely to impact a self-custodian in the first world.
-Adversaries related to "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" are not strongly considered in this scenario.
+This process in this basic scenario has been optimized to avoid risks from ten threats listed below — simplified by not addressing all possible threats, of which we have identified over 25.
+In particular, these threats were the ones selected as most likely to impact a self-custodian in the first world.
+Threats related to "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" are not strongly considered in this scenario.
 Some additional processes for this scenario are offered as options—but be careful to avoid [Process Fatigue](#process-fatigue).
+Careless error can be very costly.

 1. [Key Fragility](#key-fragility) — _an accidental key loss_
 2. [Transaction Error](#transaction-error) — _incorrect transaction details leading to loss_